nightfurys/enterprise-docs/content/docs/using/ui_usage/policies/mappings/_index.md

 ![alt text](MappingsTab.png)

 The *Add a New Mapping* dialog will be displayed and includes mandatory fields for *name, policy, registry, repository and tag*.
-The Whitelist(s) field is optional.
+The Allowlist(s) field is optional.

 ![alt text](AddNewMapping.png)